aaronbembenek/making-formulog-fast/artifact/README.md

 See the script for more information on how to change these settings.
 We do not recommend changing which modes are run (e.g., `compile`, `compile-unbatched`, ...), as our data analysis script can break if not all modes are present; furthermore, our data analysis script assumes at least one benchmark is run per case study.

-When modified to run a single trial of every configuration (and the default timeout of 30 minutes), the experiment takes 12-14 hours to complete.
+**Our recommendation is to run one trial of every benchmark, with a timeout of 30 minutes.**
+(This is the default setting, except for the number of trials.)
+This should take 12-14 hours to complete; if you have more time, you can increase the number of trials.
 By our calculations, if you were to run a single trial of every configuration with a timeout of 10 minutes, it would take 7-9 hours to complete.

 Once you have configured the experiment to your liking, run it with this command: